playermissile/scrolling_tutorial/index.rst

 The ``fine_scroll_down`` routine takes care of updating the fine scrolling variable and setting the hardware ``VSCROL`` register.
-If it has scrolled 8 scan lines, it calls the ``course_scroll_down`` routine, which is unchanged from the course scrolling demo.
+If it has scrolled 8 scan lines, it calls the ``coarse_scroll_down`` routine, which is unchanged from the coarse scrolling demo.

 .. code-block::